 Pour some of the peperoncini juice on the meat (about 2-3 TB).

 Don’t add any water!

 At this point, it should look like this:

 Place the lid on the Dutch oven, and put the whole thing on the middle rack of your oven.
 Cook it, undisturbed, for at least 3 hours, up to 7 hours.
 Don’t lift the lid, don’t stir it.
 Just let it slowly, slowly roast in its own juices and spices.
 (If you want to add other vegetables, you can do that the last 1-2 hours of the cooking.)

-30 minutes before serving, take it out of the oven and let it sit with the lid on.
+After it’s through cooking and you take it out of the oven, let it sit 30 minutes, with the lid on, before serving.